ROBelgium/MSNoise/doc/installation.rst

 Create an empty database
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Each "project" needs a database.
-That is, if one has two different volcanoes and
+Ideally, each "project" needs a database.
+For example, if one has two different
-wants to run MSNoise the two datasets, one needs to create two empty databases.
+volcanoes and wants to run MSNoise using the these distinct datasets, one needs
+to create two empty databases.
+For users who have access to only 1 database,
+the ```msnoise db init`` allows to provide a ``prefix```, which works like the
+Wordpress prefixes: for example if a prefix is "vA", the ```config``
+table that will be created is ``vA_config`` in the database.

 Click on the "Create new schema" button in the taskbar:

 .. image:: .static/workbench_4.png

-and give the database a name (for example msnoise; or msnoise_project1, or
+and provide a name for the database (for example msnoise; or msnoise_project1,
-project1, or else, you choose) ; and click "Apply":
+or project1, or anything else) ; and click "Apply":

 .. image:: .static/workbench_5.png